Colorado Native Grass Seed Mix

 Varieties of these species may change from those listed above depending on availability.
 For the current varieties, please call.

-This mix is comprised of native grasses which, once established, are drought-tolerant and require lower maintenance than most other grasses.
+Our Colorado Native Grass Mix is comprised of native grasses which, once established, are drought-tolerant and require lower maintenance than most other grasses.

 SEEDING RATE: Use 2 pounds over 1,000 square feet up to 4 pounds for a thicker stand.
 Rake into the top 1/4 inch of soil, and if possible, irrigate until established.